Plutonomicon/plutarch-plutus/docs/TRICKS.md

 pf = plet (1 + 3) $ \foo -> pif (foo #== 3) foo 7
 ```

-Here's another example of this, Haskell level functions:
+Another example of this would be:

 ```haskell
 abs :: Term s PInteger -> Term s PInteger